jordipbou/sloth/README.md

   implemented in Forth itself, allowing easy porting to other
 	platforms.
 - **Cross-language / cross-platform:** Sloth aims to run on as many platforms and programming languages as possible.
+Right now there are a C implementation and a Java implementation.
 - **Easily hackable:** Every part of Sloth should be simple enough for one developer to understand and modify for specific use cases.